* Trying to clinch "grand coalition" deal by Sunday night

 * Merkel wants fourth term as conservative chancellor

-* SPD wary after previous coalition cost it votes (Adds details on agriculture agreement)
+* SPD wary after previous coalition cost it votes (Adds details)

-BERLIN, Feb 3 (Reuters) - German Chancellor Angela Merkel's conservatives and the Social Democrats (SPD) sought to resolve disputes on healthcare and labour rules on Saturday during talks to form a government more than four months after an election.
+BERLIN, Feb 3 (Reuters) - German Chancellor Angela Merkel's conservatives and the Social Democrats (SPD) reached agreement on energy and agriculture on Saturday, but were still in dispute over healthcare during talks to form a government, more than four months after the election.

-The two camps aim to seal a deal to renew the "grand coalition" that has governed Europe's largest economy since 2013 by the end of Sunday, although some politicians say they could run into Monday or Tuesday.
+The two camps aim to seal a deal by the end of Sunday to renew the "grand coalition" that has governed Europe's largest economy since 2013, although some politicians say they could run into Monday or Tuesday.

 SPD deputy Manuela Schwesig urged the conservatives to compromise on abolishing fixed-term contracts for workers and reforming Germany's public-private healthcare system.